 Most predicates can be used with several instantiations modes.
-This directive enables the specification of each instantiation mode and the corresponding number of proofs (not necessarily distinct solutions).
+This directive enables the specification of each instantiation mode and the corresponding number of proofs (but not necessarily distinct solutions).
+The instantiation mode of each argument can include type information.
 You may also use this directive for documenting grammar rule non-terminals.